I’m New Here

 At Collegiate/Wesley we celebrate communion once a month, typically on the first Sunday of the month.

 United Methodist churches have an “open table” approach to celebrating Communion.
 All persons are invited to participate…and we really do mean all – children too.
-The Communion liturgy (that is, prayers, words spoken by the clergy, etc.) we use varies from month to month, but you’ll always be guided in the Sunday morning worship bulletin.
+The Communion liturgy (that is, prayers, words spoken by the clergy, etc.) varies from month to month, but you’ll always be guided in the Sunday morning worship bulletin.
 The ushers will direct you to come forward to receive Communion.
 You may also spend time in prayer at the altar rail at the front of the Sanctuary if you wish.

 Is there an offering?
 Where does it go?
 Is it tax-deductible?

 The offering goes toward all of our general expenses, from the staff and building to our programs and mission projects.
-Special offering envelopes are also available on certain Sundays which support local or global ministries, such as Food at First or the Bridge Home.
+Special offering envelopes are also available on certain Sundays which support local or global ministries, such as The Ames Food at First or the Bridge Home.

 Most people give online, by the way.
 You can do that on a regular basis or just one time, if you wish, by clicking here.